louis77/valentina-go/README.md

 Tested with [Valentina DB](https://valentina-db.com) 15.1.2.
 It should work with versions >= v.15.0.1, which introduced the REST API.

+Why use Valentina's REST API and not the native binary protocol?
+The later is proprietary, closed-source and would require CGo and linking with the official Valentina C SDK.
+The maintainer decided to use the dependency-free REST API instead.

 ## Installation

 ```bash